 - Providing insight and input on strategies to gain momentum and support for BCAMN

 - Promoting the merits of mentoring, along with informing and influencing the larger system, in a climate of continuous quality improvement

 Most small groups meet online once per month at a time agreed to by the Mentees and Mentors within each group.
-Both Mentors and Mentees are expected to participate in an annual half-day BCAMN summit, and to contribute to discussions via the online National Adaptive Mentoring Forum.
+Both Mentors and Mentees are strongly encouraged to participate in periodic educational sessions for the entire BCAMN community, the annual one-day BCAMN Summit in Vancouver, and to contribute to discussion via the online National Adaptive Mentoring Forum.

 Mentors are expected to dedicate 30-50 hours per year to the network, including in a 10 hour mentor training session when they first join the BCAMN, semi-annual Mentor training seminars, organizing and hosting a minimum of four small group sessions per year, and responding to Mentee requests for 1:1 mentoring.
 To acknowledge their contributions to the BCAMN, Mentors receive an honorarium based on 40 hours per year at an hourly rate equivalent to the BC physicians’ sessional rate.

 Continuous quality improvement is important for the BCAMN, both in setting direction for the future of the network, and to show our funders the types of impacts the network makes on its members.
 Mentees and Mentors are expected to complete a brief survey upon entering the BCAMN and semi-annual surveys for the duration of their participation in the network.